Tasks

 Training input: As in ModelBased-6DLoc-Unseen.

 Test input: At test time, the method is given an RGB-D image unseen during training that shows an arbitrary number of instances of an arbitrary number of test objects, with all objects being from one specified dataset (e.g. YCB-V).
 No prior information about the visible object instances is provided.
-The method can use default detections/segmentations (results of CNOS, the best 2D detection method for model-based unseen objects but adapted to model-free unseen objects by replacing templates rendered from CAD models with reference images from onboarding video(s)).
+The method can use default detections/segmentations (results of CNOS, the best 2D detection method for ModelBased-2DDet-Unseen in 2023 adapted to the model-free setup by replacing templates rendered from CAD models with reference images from onboarding videos).

 Test output: As in ModelBased-6DLoc-Seen.